Where we operate

-ISA works side by side with indigenous, quilombola and extractivist communities in the Vale do Ribeira, in São Paulo, Rio Negro (AM and RR) and Xingu (MT and PA) basins, with a presence in four states of the Brazilian Amazon.
-Our work in these territories is long-term, including multidisciplinary teams with permanent action in line with our institutional mission and in accordance with the priorities presented by local partners.
+ISA works alongside Indigenous, Quilombola, and extractive communities in the Ribeira Valley basin in São Paulo, the Rio Negro basin in Amazonas and Rio Grande do Norte, and the Xingu basin in Mato Grosso and Pará, with a presence in four states in the Brazilian Amazon.
+Our work in these territories is long-term, involving multidisciplinary teams working continuously in alignment with our institutional mission and the priorities presented by local partners.

 Select a territory and learn more about our work